Academic Calendar 2025-2026

 1. The decision-maker whose decision is being appealed failed to act in accordance with the rules of procedural fairness.
 A breach of procedural fairness includes failing to:

-Make a reasonable decision.
-A “reasonable” decision is one that is rational in that its findings are based on evidence, thought out and supported by facts and logical inferences from findings of fact.
-To be reasonable, the decision must contain adequate reasons for the conclusions.
-A decision should not be overturned if it falls within a range of possible, acceptable outcomes.
+c.
+Make a reasonable decision with respect to the finding, the sanction imposed, or both.
+A “reasonable” decision is one that is rational in that its outcome and the reasoning process that lead to that outcome are intelligible, justified based on evidence, and supported by facts and logical inferences from findings of fact.
+To be reasonable, the decision must also be transparent, meaning it must contain adequate reasons for the conclusions.
 If the decision is “reasonable”, the decision-maker deciding the appeal is not permitted to substitute their opinion for that of the decision-maker whose decision is under appeal.

 2. The decision-maker whose decision is being appealed acted without, or exceeded their, jurisdiction.

-Each School regulation or procedure with respect to academic integrity matters shall set out the levels of Appeal for that School.
+Each School regulation or procedure with respect to academic integrity matters shall set out the levels of Appeal for that School (see list of individuals/panels on Appendix F - Academic Integrity Appendices).

 In addition to the level(s) of appeal within each School, the Senate Student Academic Appeals Policy establishes the University Student Appeal Board (“the USAB”), with jurisdiction to hear appeals of the final academic integrity decision made within each School.